SolaceProducts/terraform-provider-solacebroker/docs/index.md

 - `username` (String) The username to connect to the broker with.
 Requires password and conflicts with bearer_token.

 -> All provider configuration values can also be set as environment variables with the same name but uppercase and with the `SOLACEBROKER_` prefix.
-For example the password attribute can be set via the `SOLACEBROKER_PASSWORD` environment variable.
+For example, the password attribute can be set via the `SOLACEBROKER_PASSWORD` environment variable.
 Values in the configuration take precedence over environment variables.

 # Release Notes and History